rhighs/cgas/README.md

 ```
 To get your api keys simply go to [my.telegram.org](https://my.telegram.org/auth?to=apps)

-## Getting started
+# Getting started

 When running the server for the first time, make sure to a sessions/ folder in the project root directory, this is where telethon will place all the session file for each account you are going to log in.

+## Receive a code
-by calling `http://ip:port/sendCode?phoneNumber=<international_formatted_number>` via GET method you will receive as json response as follows:
+By calling `http://ip:port/sendCode?phoneNumber=<international_formatted_number>` via GET method you will receive as json response as follows:
 ```json
 {
     "isSuccess": True,